devennn/devennn.github.io/_posts/2020-05-10-predicting-unknown-words-word2vec.md

 # Conclusion
 One of the important parameter that should be focused is context word size.
 The pretrained model only used 5 word to the left and right as the context.
 That means, every every words after that range are considered noise as prove in the worng results above.

-You can view the full code [here](https://github.com/devennn/word_embeddings/blob/master/MYTweet_wordNotInVocab.ipynb).
+View the full code [here](https://github.com/devennn/word_embeddings/blob/master/MYTweet_wordNotInVocab.ipynb).